-MASTER OF EDUCATION DEGREE ~ Elementary/Secondary Education CURRICULUM AND INSTRUCTION OPTION
+MASTER OF EDUCATION DEGREE in CURRICULUM AND INSTRUCTION

-The Curriculum and Instruction option of the Master of Education degree provides an avenue through which candidates will develop master teaching skills and a supporting theoretical knowledge base.
+The Curriculum and Instruction option of the Master of Education degree ranges from a thirty-two to thirty-five hour program that provides an avenue through which candidates will develop master teaching skills and a supporting theoretical knowledge base.
 In completing this degree, candidates will construct and utilize a framework for making educational decisions and will use research-based strategies to optimize the learning opportunities of all learners.
 Also, they will learn to use multiple approaches when assessing student learning and will use the results of the assessment for improving instruction.

 Prerequisite: Elementary or Secondary teaching certificate, including alternative teaching certificate.
-Teachers who hold outof-state teaching credentials should consult with the NWOSU Certification Officer and with the State Department of Education in their state to ensure that they will be certified to teach in their state.
+Teachers who hold out-of-state teaching credentials should consult with the NWOSU Certification Officer and with the State Department of Education in their state to ensure that they will be certified to teach in their state.